RSandAI/HexaLCSeg/README.md

 Land Cover (LC) Classes Used In This Study
 ----------------------

-Our dataset is inspired by the European Space Agency (ESA) WorldCover project and includes eight LC classes and related RGB codes were set for each class but we adjusted 0-pixel value as no data and replace the 0 values with 1 in ESA RGB code palette.
+Our dataset is inspired by the European Space Agency (ESA) WorldCover project and includes eight LC classes and related RGB codes were set for each class but we adjusted the 0-pixel value as no data and replaced the 0 values with 1 in the ESA RGB code palette.
 Additionally, a new sub-class for the trees, named Permanent Cropland is defined and its RGB code was set to 1-207-117.
 This class is important to differentiate permanent fruit trees from other trees, specifically crucial for past agricultural mapping purposes.

 ![alt text](LULCclasses.jpg)